kamekaze-world/ikemenarmor/README.md

 The player must handle their own management to make it act as super armor The recommended code for that can be found commented here below

+**hitframe** - This map is set so that you can detect if an armored hit happened.
+EG if the armor
+              is temporary and relies on some value decreasing.
+You can check that map(hitframe)=1.

 ## Super Armor example
 ##### Assume this is in the [statedef +1]